sahitya-chandra/GSoC-2025/Final-report.md

 3. **Feature Enhancements**: Implement new features for unmoderated usability testing and heuristic evaluation to expand the platform’s capabilities.

 ### Project Description
 RUXAILAB is an open-source platform designed to facilitate usability testing and user experience research.
-My project focused on improving the platform by revamping its UI and migrating its frontend from Vue 2 to Vue 3.
-The UI optimization involved redesigning layouts to improve navigation, accessibility (WCAG compliance), and responsiveness across devices.
+My project focused on improving the platform by revamping its UI and migrating its codebase from Vue 2 to Vue 3.
+The UI optimization involved redesigning layouts to improve navigation, usability, accessibility (WCAG compliance), and responsiveness across devices.
 The migration to Vue 3 ensured the codebase could leverage modern Vue features like the Composition API, better TypeScript support, and improved performance.

-Beyond the initial goals, I implemented end-to-end features for unmoderated usability testing and heuristic evaluation, adding functionalities such as task-based testing, enhanced filtering, and Firebase storage integration for user uploads.
+Beyond the initial goals, I implemented end-to-end features for unmoderated usability testing and heuristic evaluation, adding functionalities such as task-based testing, restrict participant during analytics calculation, enhanced filtering, and Firebase storage integration for user uploads.
 These enhancements aimed to make the platform more robust and user-friendly for conducting usability studies.

 ### Project Structure
 - **Design Phase**: Created wireframes and mockups for redesigned UI components, focusing on accessibility and responsive design.